Sudomotor: Quantitative direct and indirect test

-Sensitive Sweat Test (SST)
+Sensitive sweat test

-The SST was recently developed by Adam Loavenbruck and colleagues in 2017 for the evaluation of individual sweat glands.
+The sensitive sweat test (SST) was developed by Adam Loavenbruck and colleagues in 2017 for the evaluation of individual sweat glands.
 It allows for the quantification of sweat from each individual sweat gland, as well as their location and distribution, thus providing both temporal and spatial resolution.
 The procedure is initiated by the iontophoresis of 0.5% pilocarpine solution over a 2.25 cm2 skin area, which stimulates the underlying sweat glands directly through the activation of muscarinic M3 receptors.
 Immediately following iontophoresis, the skin is dried, and then covered with a 10% povidone-iodine solution.
 At the onset of sweating, the reaction of sweat with the povidone-iodine solution and corn starch results in the appearance of a black spot.
 A customized miniature camera can follow the secretions of up to 400 sweat glands at a time for up to 60 seconds, analyzing the enlargement rate and area of each spot.
 The test is then repeated for replicate analysis.

 The procedure is relatively quick and the camera is portable.
 However, further testing is needed to establish normative data and to confirm its utility in autonomic testing.
 As the test lacks an axon-reflex response, it has a limited ability to assess nerve fiber function.

-Sympathetic Skin Response (SSR)
+Sympathetic skin response

-SSR refers to the change in skin resistance to electrical conduction associated with the sympathetic activation of sudomotor function in response to external or internal stimuli, such as electrical stimulation, deep breathing, and mental stress.
+Sympathetic skin response (SSR) refers to the change in skin resistance to electrical conduction associated with the sympathetic activation of sudomotor function in response to external or internal stimuli, such as electrical stimulation, deep breathing, and mental stress.
 It is mediated by a poorly understood somato-sympathetic reflex with spinal, bulbar, and suprabulbar components.
 The SSR is frequently utilized in psychophysiological studies and is a well-known component of the polygraph test.

 The test is performed using standard electromyography (EMG) equipment in a lightly dimmed, humidity- and temperature-controlled room.
-A surface electrode is positioned on the patient’s palm or sole, along with a reference electrode on the dorsal side of the same body area.
+A surface electrode is positioned on the patient's palm or sole, along with a reference electrode on the dorsal side of the same body area.
 A change in skin potential is then induced either through electrical stimulation or deep breathing.
 The recorded SSR is then plotted on a graph and analyzed for presence or absence, latency, and amplitude.

 The SSR is thought to be mainly influenced by the electrolyte content of sweat secreted from eccrine glands.
 In addition, there is significant intra-individual and inter-individual variability, and SSR declines with age and is commonly absent in individuals over the age of 50.
 SSR is only considered a surrogate marker of sudomotor function and its results should be interpreted in the context of other sudomotor testing.